 Google’s Inactive Account Manager allows its account holders to pre-plan how they want their account handled in the event of inactivity—and it encompasses inactivity due to anything including incapacity or death.
 Once set up, it monitors your usage and if it detects a predetermined amount of inactivity it will either delete your account or contact your “Trusted Contact”, depending on your selection.

-It would be great to see Google publish statistics about the use of their pre-planning options to see if it’s in line with the findings of a recent survey.
+It would also be great to see Google publish statistics about the use of their pre-planning options to see if it’s in line with the findings of a recent survey.
 Epilogue and Your Digital Undertaker® surveyed over 1200 Canadians and found almost 70% of respondents who use social media have no idea pre-planning tools and features even exist.
-And of those that are aware of pre-planning options, only ¼ have actually used them.
+And of those that are aware of pre-planning options, only 25% have actually used them.

 If there is one thing you do after reading this post, it’s to go set up your Inactive Account Manager for Google to avoid leaving your family in the lurch.

+To aid in this process, take advantage of Epilogue’s free Social Media Will to document your wishes for your Google, Facebook, Instagram, Linkedin, and Twitter accounts.
 It’s super easy and only takes about 10 minutes.
 Just answer some simple questions and you’ll have a document that can be stored with your Will and easily shared with your executor or fiduciary.

 And don’t forget to have conversations

 Lastly, talk to your loved ones.
 Often lost in the Will and estate planning process is the important conversations with your family and executor about your wishes.
 Perhaps use social media and your social media will to get the conversation started!

 - Your Digital Legacy: Estate Planning In The Digital Age

 - Your Social Media Legacy: Pre-Planning On Instagram